kodecocodes/vt_android_mvvm/v1/for_instructor/10-challenge-view-model.markdown

 itemView.hitPoints.text = creature.hitPoints.toString()
 ```

-Now we can build and run the app.
+Now we build and run the app.

-And sure enough, we see the creatures we've added in previous videos displayed in the RecyclerView.
+And sure enough, we see the creatures we've added previously displayed in the RecyclerView.

-We can also add a new creature and it gets added the list straight away.
+We can also add a new creature.
+And it gets added the list straight away.

 We can choose the menu option, and all creatures are removed from the repository.